FAQ for Journalists

 • Two strong recommendations supporting the candidacy of the applicant

 You will work for a local news organization that has competed for the right to host you.
-Isn’t that flattering?
-They might be a public radio station, a newspaper, a TV station, a website — really any high-quality local news organization that can put you to great use.
+We support public radio stations, newspapers, TV stations and digital formats.
+Any high-quality local news organization that needs your reporting skills to cover an undercovered topic in their community is eligible to be a host newsroom.

-Applications for the 2023-2024 Report for America corps member cohort open on Dec.
-7, 2022.
-The application deadline is Jan.
-30, 2023.
-If you’re a finalist, you’ll hear from us in March.
+If you’re a finalist, you’ll hear from us in mid March.
 You’ll interview with one or more newsrooms in March or early April, and you’ll learn at that time whether a newsroom has selected you as its Report for America corps member.
+(Those who aren’t finalists will be notified in late March or early April.)

 You will be an employee of the local news organization.
 You will be edited and managed by them.

 Report for America aspires to create a movement—an effort to re-establish journalism as a calling and a public service.
 We are unapologetically idealistic.
 This is about fighting for truth and strengthening our communities.
-We also have a service requirement to underscore the idea that journalism should be geared toward helping a community, not undermining it.
-That doesn’t mean we want you to become town boosters.
 Sometimes that help may come in the form of presenting uncomfortable truths and holding powerful institutions accountable.
 But that’s all in service of equipping residents with more information and power.

 At the start of the program, you’ll spend time learning from expert journalists and other trainers about your beat, specific skills to know, and more.
 Ongoing training throughout the year will build on that.
 You’ll also have the opportunity to be paired with a mentor who will give you personal, ongoing guidance.